Boyer-Moore Majority Voting

 • Remove (A, C): Remove one of the most one and one of the other.
 It will not affect the truth A is more than 1/2.

-As the metioned above, when using Boyer-Moore majority voting algorithms, we need to find the n of different and remove or ignore them.
-For storing the n votes only spends O(1) space.
+As mentioned above, when using Boyer-Moore majority voting algorithms, we need to find the n different votes and remove or ignore them.
+Storing these n votes only takes O(1) space.

 The following code finds the votes are more than the floor(n/3) candidate.
 Also the question from Leetcode 229.
 Majority Element II.